-If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity; something that’s unintelligible.
+If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity.

-Example: My teacher was trying to explain a complicated math problem to the classroom, but I just didn’t get it, it was all Greek to me.
+Example: My teacher was explaining a complicated math problem to the classroom, but I just didn’t get what she was saying, it was all Greek to me.
+(In other words, this student was having a hard time understanding the math problem.)

 The Origin Of “It’s All Greek To Me”

 Why do people say “it’s all Greek to me”?
-The idea behind this idiom is that it’s pretty much impossible to grasp things that are being spoken in another language.
-Indeed, imagine trying to understand instructions that are in another language.
-It’d be very confusing.
-Thus, this concept is used as an analogy for when other things confuse us.
-It’s as if the thing we are trying to grasp is in another language.
+The idea with this idiom is that foreign languages are hard to understand.
+Indeed, imagine someone trying to give you instructions in an unfamiliar language.
+You wouldn’t be able to understand a word they are saying!
+Yes, it’d be unintelligible.
+So this phrase is using this concept as an analogy: When we’re confused by somethings, it’s as if the thing we are trying to grasp is in another language.
 In this case, it’s the Greek language.

-Whatever the case, this saying goes back to at least the early 17th century.
+Anyways, this common saying dates back to at least the early 17th century.
 It’s used by two different playwrights from this time period: Thomas Dekkar and William Shakespeare.
 In Dekkar’s play Patient Grissel from 1603, it reads:

 “FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one character of the tongue.